king-ben/burstclock/supplement/template.md

 A language family that started from 1 language 8000 years ago and reached 20 languages today would have doubled with an average rate of $\log_2 20 / 8000 = 0.00054$. years.
-To diversify into 55 languages in about 3000 years, the diversification rate would be $\log_2 55 / 4000 = 0.00145$, or about a factor
+To diversify into 55 languages in about 3000 years, the diversification rate would be $\log_2 55 / 3000 = 0.00192$, or about a factor
-$e$ higher.
+$3.57$ higher.
 This gives us a way to specify a lognormal prior:

 ```xml
 <prior spec="Prior" id="BirthRatePrior" name="distribution" x="@netDiversificationRate">